Paul-Darius/ait-research-study/Proposal/README.md

 Folder
 ------

-This folder contains the files required to produce the research study proposal file (pdf), given in the main directory.
+This folder contains the files required to produce the research study proposal file (proposal.pdf), given in the main directory.
-It is based on a template given by AIT.
-To compile this file, just run:
+This work is based on a template given by AIT.
+To compile, just run:
 ```
 rubber -d thesis.tex
 ```